ronancpl/HeavenMS/docs/feature_list.md

 * Mobs now can drop more than one of the same equipment (number of possible drops defined at droptime, uses the minimum/maximum quantity fields on DB).
 * Mobs only drops items that are visible/collectable by the player's party.
 * Redesigned HT mechanics for spawn and linked damage to the sponge.
+* Reviewed aspects of MoveLifeHandler: implemented banish move, patched MP cost not contabilized on non-skill mob moves and slightly fixed mobs dropping from footholds in certain cases.
 * Limited item count on maps, smartly expiring oldest registered items, preventing potential item flooding.
 * Implemented Zombify disease status.
 * Added Boss HP Bar for dozens of bosses (needs provided custom wz).